 "A Queer and Pleasant Danger" via Amazon. |

-Monika: Is it why you left the Church in the 1980s?
+Monika: Is that the reason you left the Church in the 1980s?

-Monika: You wrote once: “The differences in the way men and women are treated are real.
+Monika: You once wrote, “The differences in the way men and women are treated are real.
 And the fact is this difference in treatment has no basis in the differences between men and women.
 I was the same person, and I was treated entirely differently.
-I got really interested in feminist theory ---real fast.”
+I got really interested in feminist theory, real fast.”
 Would you call yourself a feminist?

 Kate: Hell yes!

-Monika: Even if some cisgender feminists deny you this right?
+Monika: Even though some cisgender feminists might deny you that right?

-Today?
+Kate: Today?
 Oh, darling, I’m 69 years old.
 At my advanced age, I’ve finally learned that there is something to admire and respect in every person that I meet, transgender, cisgender, or nonbinary.
 Do you know what the word namaste means?
-It’s an old old Sanskrit word, meaning roughly "the deity in me recognizes the deity in you, and is pleased".
+It’s an old, old Sanskrit word, meaning roughly "the deity in me recognizes the deity in you, and is pleased."
 So, Namaste, sister Monika.
 Namaste, dear reader.

-Monika: The transgender cause is usually manifested together with the other LGBTQ communities.
-Being the last letters in this abbreviation, are the transgender and queer communities able to promote their own cause within the LGBTQ group?
+Monika: The transgender cause is often included within the broader LGBTQ community.
+Since transgender and queer identities appear as the last letters in that abbreviation, do you think these communities are able to effectively promote their own issues and causes within the larger LGBTQ group?

 Kate: I have no idea.
 Politics is something I don’t understand very well.

-Monika: Do you think that in our lifetime we could live to see the day when a transgender lady could become the President of the USA?
-Or the First Lady at least?☺
+Monika: Do you think that, in our lifetime, we might see a transgender woman become President of the United States?
+Or at least First Lady?

 Kate: Heh.
-Sooner president than the first lady.
-It’s a lot easier for the world to understand transgender in politics and leadership than it is for the world to understand transgender in love and romance.
+Sooner president than First Lady.
+It’s a lot easier for the world to understand transgender people in politics and leadership than it is for the world to understand transgender people in love and romance.

 Kate: It’s almost as important as compassion.

 Kate: I mentioned my new book.
-That’s got all my time and energy these days.
-Thank you for asking these great questions, it’s helped me learn to better articulate what I’m trying to say.
+That’s taking all my time and energy these days.
+Thank you for asking such great questions; it’s helped me learn to better articulate what I’m trying to say.

-Monika: What would you recommend to all trans boys and girls struggling with gender dysphoria, or coming to terms with the option of nonbinary gender?
+Monika: What advice would you give to trans boys and girls who are struggling with gender dysphoria or coming to terms with the possibility of identifying as nonbinary?

 Kate: Please stay alive.
 Stop struggling.
 Start navigating.
 Just keep swimming.
 I love you, and I have great respect for you.
 So do lots of people.
 Just don’t be mean.